 On average, it takes me 30 minutes to fold, which burns about 30 calories.
 It takes me about another 10-minutes to put the clean clothes away, for an extra 20 calories.
 Plus, walking up the stairs and back down burns another 5 calories.
 This doesn’t sound like very much, at .17 calories for every step.
 Considering I do that I go up and down my stairs 10 to 20 times per day, it adds up.

-2. Playing with the Kids
+2. How many calories can you burn playing with the Kids

 300 calories for an hour-long soccer game